kuj0210/IoT-Pet-Home-System/ChattingBot/README.md

 ## Introduce Internal Modules

-- **api** : To handle NaverTalkTalk API payload.
+- **api** : This module handle NaverTalkTalk(Web application messenger used by this system) API payload.
-- **auth** : Management authentication related to sign up and issue temp ID for registration step.
+- **auth** : This module manage authentication related to sign up and issue temporary ID for registration step.
-- **db** : To handle database and data related to this system.
+- **db** : This module handle database and data related to this system.
-- **memo** : To handle cache related a images from devices.
+- **memo** : This module memorize cache related a images recieving from pet-homes and if this cache isn't unecessary, this module delete it.
-- **nl** : To analyze Nature Language and pick main keyword for operating each devices or replying to user.
+- **nl** : This module analyze Nature Language(Korean) and pick main keyword for operating each pet-homes or replying to user.
-- **reply** : Management of reply messages to send user.
+- **reply** : This module manage of reply messages to send user.
-- **static & template** : To manage html template, script source codes(Javascript), css and favicon.
+- **static & template** : This module manage html template, script source codes(Javascript), css and favicon.
+Specially, this system refer about user registration form.
 - **test** : You can test this system, to use this module.
 - **Server.py** : Main part of this system.
 It recieve and send payloads with HTTPS to client.

-## Membership Management and DB Explanation
+## DB Explanation and Membership Management

- This system's database is based on 1 database and 5 tables.
+### DB Explanation

-### SystemData (database)
+This system include 1 database and 5 tables.
+Below tables is them. <br/>

-This database include the 5 tables.
-Below tables is them.
+Main database is ```SystemData``` and this database include below 5 tables.

 - **naverUser**